isabella232/api-documentation-1/glossary.md

 <dl>
   <dt>Purchase</dt>
-  <dd>The acquisition of an item or service which is typically paid for through an exchange of money or other asset.</dd>
+  <dd>The acquisition of an item or service that is typically paid for through an exchange of money or other asset.</dd>
 </dl>

 ## R